 The voluntary plan agreement is for companies that are part of the stock market and is measured by a committee.
 However, companies that are not part of the stock market also work on this voluntary plan, because they understand the importance of having women in the boards of directors (this point is also a cultural factor).

-Cultur:
+Culture:

 The interviewee Fernanda Bragagnolo, who works in a tech company, explains that many men, who run companies, have a wife and children and understand all the complications women have with the pregnancy or children.
 It is a cultural factor because they understand the situation.
 (Bragagnolo F., 2021)